rickrain/k8s-volumes/README.md

 ![Kubernetes PV/PVC overview](./images/k8s-volumes.png)

 This module will guide you through the tutorials below to give you hands-on experience configuring and using persistent volumes/claims and storage classes.
 You will start by examining the simplest storage, which is ephemeral _pod_ storage.
-Next, you will got through some laborious exercises to statically configure _node_ storage and then _shared_ storage.
+Next, you will go through some laborious exercises to statically configure _node_ storage and then _shared_ storage.
 The reason you will do these laborious and error-proned exercises is so that you can understand and appreciate what is happening when you _dyanamically_ request storage for your applications, which is the recommended pattern for configuring storage on your cluster.
 Finally, the last tutorial will guide you through the steps to expand a volume to allocate more storage for your applications.

 - [Pod storage](#tutorial-pod-storage)
 - [Node storage (static)](#tutorial-node-storage-static)